The pinnacle set of a permutation: Introduction

 The \emph{descent set} of a permutation $w$, denoted $\Des(w)$, is the collection of its descents,

 while the \emph{peak set} of a permutation $w$, denoted $\Pk(w)$, is the collection of its peaks,

 Note in particular that the descent set completely determines the peak set:

 Any subset of $\{1,2,\ldots,n-1\}$ is the descent set of some permutation in $S_n$, but the same cannot be said for peak sets.
-For example, peaks cannot occur in the first or last positions of a permutation, so $\Pk(w) \subseteq \{2,\ldots,n-1\}$ for any $w \in S_n$.
+First of all, peaks cannot occur in the first or last positions of a permutation, so $\Pk(w) \subseteq \{2,\ldots,n-1\}$ for any $w \in S_n$.
 Moreover, peaks cannot occur in consecutive positions, so if $i \in \Pk(w)$ then $i\pm1 \not\in \Pk(w)$.
 This characterization of peak sets, as subsets of $\{2,\ldots,n-1\}$ with no consecutive elements, turns out to imply that the number of distinct peaks sets is given by the Fibonacci numbers.

-It has long been known that counting permutations according to the number of descents gives rise to the Eulerian numbers, while the number of permutations with a given descent set is also well known; see, e.g., \cite[Prop.
-1.4.1]{StanleyEC1}.
+It has long been known that counting permutations according to the number of descents gives rise to the Eulerian numbers, while the number of permutations with a given descent set is also well known; see, e.g., \cite[Example 2.2.4]{StanleyEC1}.
 More recently Billey, Burdzy, and Sagan~\cite{BilleyBurdzySagan} considered the related enumerative question for peaks: how many permutations in $S_n$ have a given peak set?
 One of their results is that for a fixed set $S$, the number of $w \in S_n$ for which $\Pk(w) = S$ is a power of two times a polynomial in $n$, and they give techniques for explicit computation of this polynomial in special cases.
+As a follow up to this work, Kasraoui~\cite{Kasraoui} verified their related conjecture about which peak sets of a given cardinality maximize the number of permutations in $S_n$ for a given $n$.

-In the present article, we study analogous questions related to peaks, but rather than tracking peaks by their indices ($x$-coordinates in the graph of the permutation), we use their values ($y$-coordinates).
+In the present article, we study analogous questions related to peaks, but rather than tracking peaks by their positions ($x$-coordinates in the graph of the permutation), we use their values ($y$-coordinates).

 \begin{defn} A \emph{pinnacle} of a permutation $w$ is a value $w(i)$ such that $w(i-1)< w(i) > w(i+1)$; equivalently, $j$ is a pinnacle of $w$ if and only if $w^{-1}(j) \in \Pk(w)$.
 The \emph{pinnacle set} of $w$ is